Data Security at CSAIL

 Low risk data is appropriate to be backed up according to lab backup policies.

-Low data is public requiring no special treatment.
+Low risk data is public which requires no special treatment.

 Information not intended to be freely available to the general public, or to the MIT community, without access controls.